coconutswallow/Guides/_monsters/wendigo.md

 creator: Rexen and inspired by the "Wendigo" by Paizo Inc., for the Pathfinder RPG
 image: https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/f/8ab86111-40c3-4c11-abf4-2c512a9b3c9d/dc1t8em-bafce86d-cece-47e3-a7ef-e13829422997.jpg?token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ1cm46YXBwOjdlMGQxODg5ODIyNjQzNzNhNWYwZDQxNWVhMGQyNmUwIiwiaXNzIjoidXJuOmFwcDo3ZTBkMTg4OTgyMjY0MzczYTVmMGQ0MTVlYTBkMjZlMCIsIm9iaiI6W1t7InBhdGgiOiJcL2ZcLzhhYjg2MTExLTQwYzMtNGMxMS1hYmY0LTJjNTEyYTliM2M5ZFwvZGMxdDhlbS1iYWZjZTg2ZC1jZWNlLTQ3ZTMtYTdlZi1lMTM4Mjk0MjI5OTcuanBnIn1dXSwiYXVkIjpbInVybjpzZXJ2aWNlOmZpbGUuZG93bmxvYWQiXX0.IIXEKqaaWS5Tyxdux7kYPOvn40MNAgaXyjUU6ka54Lc
 image_credit: Art by Matt Forsyth, Paizo, Inc.

-description: |
+---

 Beings of ancient evil, wendigos haunt the minds of mortals, driving them to desperation and, ultimately, cannibalistic madness.
 They enjoy whittling down their prey before they strike, trailing victims for days, even weeks, while plaguing their journeys with nightmares and foul weather.

   **Uncaring Spirits**.
 Tribal humanoids sometimes worship wendigos as gods, bringing them live sacrifices or attempting to appease the creatures by engaging in ritual cannibalism.
 They mark a wendigo’s territory with fetishes and dress in the furs and hides of whatever animal it most closely resembles.
 Wendigos take little interest in the practices of their worshippers, and view them only as an ample supply of victims.